JJang-404/study/README.md

 # My Study Project
-This repository contains my study materials for data science and AI.
+This repository contains my study materials for Computer Vision and AI.